-Police acknowledge a report by the Independent Police Conduct Authority which finds that the shooting of Mr Ford Hurinui in Motueka in August 2015 was justified.
+Police acknowledge the findings released today by the Independent Police Conduct Authority that the shooting of a man at Vinegar Hill Camp Ground in Ohingaiti, Manawatu, on 19 December 2018 was justified.

-The authority notes that the officer who fired the shot believed Mr Hurinui posed an immediate threat of grievous bodily harm or death.
+The Authority notes that the officer who fired the shot believed the offender posed an immediate threat to another officer’s life.

-“The officer was confronted with a violent and challenged individual and was put in a situation where he had no option but to use his firearm.
+“The officer was confronted by a violent individual and was put in a situation where they had no option but to use their firearm.